Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--frontend-web.md

-design quality -- 1 Intuitiveness vs complicated, overwhelming, cluttered, steep learning curve, significant cognitive load. design quality -- 2 Ease of Use: difficult to navigate and locate features, concerns about accessibility, efficiency, consistency, and readability design quality -- 3 outdated design aesthetic devices -- support dialog
+design quality -- 1 Intuitiveness vs complicated, overwhelming, cluttered, steep learning curve, significant cognitive load. design quality -- 2 Ease of Use: difficult to navigate and locate features, concerns about accessibility, efficiency, consistency, and readability design quality -- 3 outdated design aesthetic
+Design System -- vs. Web Pattern Library (WPL) = Built specifically for web, with the intention of helping makers publish pages with speed, scale, and consistency.
+Design System = foundational base for which all other user interfaces are built upon.
+DS built with the intention to make it easy for makers (designers and developers) to design, develop, and deliver UI at scale. devices -- support dialog
 DNS = distributed database for IP address translation